-Other artists exhibiting in “True North”
+Other artists were exhibiting in “True North.”

 Click on the highlighted links below to see what they had created:

 Reading about the artist Patrick Medrano is fascinating.
 Unlike some of the other artists who had their work displayed in this same exhibit, he has no formal art degrees to tack onto his name.
-Yet this has not stopped this innovative artist from having his art shown in various Houston galleries as well as internationally.
+This has not stopped this innovative artist from having his art shown in various Houston galleries as well as internationally.

-His art has taken him to such places as Panama, Peru, Greece, France and Turkey among other places.
+His art has taken him to such places as Panama, Peru, Greece, France, and Turkey among other places.
 You can read Patrick Medrano’s artist statement and see some of his work by clicking on this link.

 Patrick Medrano & Katy Anderson

 Patrick Medrano teamed up with his wife and fellow artist Katy Anderson who primarily uses photography as her medium.
 Together they have collaborated on works that involve film, sculpting, painting, animation and 3D works.
-Some of their work is obviously influenced by puppeteer work as well as music and dance.
+Some of their work is influenced by puppeteer work as well as music and dance.

 Patrick Medrano and Katy Anderson established the nonprofit Fodice Foundation in 2008.
 They are planning to do renovations to an old East Texas stone schoolhouse built by the WPA in 1938.

 Medrano’s and Anderson’s dream is to establish a site where artists will be able to live and work and exhibit for periods of two months in a residency program.
 It will house up to 6 artists at one time.
-Their foundation will also create an attraction drawing people who are interested in seeing all types of art including live performances which will aid this rather impoverished part of Texas.
+Their foundation will also create an attraction drawing people who are interested in seeing all types of art including live performances which will aid this somewhat impoverished part of Texas.